 The lowest temperature ever recorded in Romania was in Brasov, a chilly −38.5 °C (−37.3 °F).
 The absolute maximum temperature was 44.5 °C (112.1 °F) in Brăila County.

 The coldest nights we’ve ever experienced in northern Maramures were around -20C.
-At those temperatures your New Year’s Eve champagne around the camp fire turns to slush instantly.
-We survived the big freeze just fine, with only a small woon burning stove in our farmhouse kitchen.
+At those temperatures your New Year’s Eve champagne around the campfire turns to slush instantly.
+Christmas is often white in Romania.
+We survived the big freeze just fine, with only a small wood burning stove in our farmhouse kitchen.

 For more information on best times to visit Romania, see the Romania tourism website.
 If you’d like to read a first hand account about how we coped with the winter in Romania, frozen toilets, no water and just a wood stove.
 Click through on the link.